KamalanathanN/abot/README.md

 # ABot

 ABot is a differential drive mobile robot based on Robot Operating System (ROS).
-Its working on Ubuntu 18.04 with ROS Melodic.
+Its tested on Ubuntu 18.04 with ROS Melodic and Ubuntu 20.04 with ROS Noetic
 ### Capabilities:

 - [x] Manual teleop control.